Koromix/tytools/README.md

 sudo apt-get install cmake mingw-w64
 ```

-If you use Arch Linux, execute as root:
+If you use Arch Linux, execute (as root):
 ```bash
 pacman -S --needed cmake mingw-w64-toolchain
 ```